Akuli/jou/doc/joutest.md

 skip = false
 ```

-The main thing to note here is `"compare_to_comments"` and `special_output_comments`.
-This means that `joutest` will look for comments like `# Output: hello` in the file it's testing,
-and ensure that `hello` is actually printed when running the file.

-It will be possible to pass markdown files to `joutest`,
-and `joutest` will extract code blocks from the markdown and run them as tests.
-This is useful to ensure that your documentation stays up to date.

-The Jou project itself already has scripts for doing these things,
-and they will eventually be replaced by `joutest`:
+The Jou project has scripts that will eventually be replaced by `joutest`:
 - [`runtests.sh`](../runtests.sh) runs tests with `# Output:` comment handling
 - [`doctest.sh`](../doctest.sh) runs tests in markdown files, also with `# Output:` comment handling